Coworking space software

 Solution

 When members can't see real-time availability and self-book, they call reception.
 Each call takes five minutes.
-Multiply that across twenty desks and four meeting rooms at two locations, and you've built a full-time phone job.
-According to DropDesk's 2024 Coworking Statistics and Trends report, 40% of desks go unused on any given workday in coworking facilities, and 29% of desks are used for fewer than three hours daily.
-Most operators are leaving significant revenue on the table through poor booking visibility.
+Multiply that across twenty desks and four meeting rooms at two locations, and reception becomes a full-time phone job.
+Around 40% of desks go unused on a typical workday, per DropDesk's Coworking Statistics report, a figure McKinsey's office-utilization research echoes.
 Members who can't find an available desk on their first try don't come back.
-A self-service booking system with live availability cuts that friction completely and frees staff for work that actually requires them.
+A self-service booking system with live availability cuts that friction and frees staff for work that actually needs them.

 2. 02